Al Hirschfeld Broadway Theatre

-The best seats, with great audio and visual are the center orchestra rows E thru L and in the mezzanine rows A thru C.
+The best seats in the house, with great audio and visual, are in the center orchestra rows E thru L and in the mezzanine rows A thru C.

 The remaining seats in the theater are good but, far sides and the back of the theatre suffer from poor sightlines, given the size of the theatre.